Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 ➡️ For more details of the querries used to obtain this dataset go to: **Unique Titles Querry [LINK](https://github.com/Robcaze1980/Pewlett-Hackard-Analysis/blob/main/images/unique_titles.png)**

-The different querries to the database shows there is a big challenge in the near future and inmediate actions has to be taken to ensure the company is not facing a treat to his succesful grow and position in current markets.
+The different queries to the database show there is a big challenge in the near future and immediate actions have to be taken to ensure the company is not facing a threat to its succesful growth and position in current markets.

 ```diff
 - An initial proposal is to create an immediate mentorship program, where retirement-ready employees provide tailored
 - and specific training to internal employees and new hires to make them ready to assume the soon available
 - positions.
 ```
-This mentorhsip program can be conformed of + 33,000 current employees were borned between Jan/1955 and Dec/1955.
-The next chart detail the number of employees can be mentors for each department.
+This mentorship program can be conformed of + 33,000 current employees were borned between Jan/1955 and Dec/1955.
+The next chart details the number of employees that can be mentors for each department.

 ### GRAPH 5: Summary of Available Mentor per Departments